jonasoesch/p9/3-conceptual.md

 ## Implications for transition types {#sec:implications}

 The transition types presented in section [-@sec:corpus-analysis] will be interpreted in different ways by the readers.
 While one type will require the reader to find out how the shape of a character has changed, another will require of him to identify characters that have similar shapes, and a third one will require of him to create a relation at the conceptual level.
-Not all of them will therefore benefit from animation in the same way (@sec:reducing-cost).
+Not all of them will, therefore, benefit from animation in the same way (@sec:reducing-cost).
 Table \ref{table-strengths-types}, therefore, links the strengths of animation to the different transition types.

 |                        | Object constancy | Explicitly show  relationship | Highlighting | Engagement |
 | ---------------------- | ---------------- | ----------------------------- | ------------ | ---------- |